Atta66/swarms-rulebased-vs-llms/README.md

 Under identical conditions, the **local LLM** achieved an overall fitness score of **0.558**, while the **GPT-based** implementation reached **0.862**.
 The task was completed in **2863.41 seconds** (about 3x times slower than GPT-based implementation).

+As evident from the results, the local LLM achieves faster convergence; however, this improvement arises from its less accurate adherence to the prompt instructions compared to GPT.
+This discrepancy is visible in the phase graph, where the early, mid, and late phases do not reflect the exploration–transition–exploitation pattern as effectively as observed with GPT (see paper).